tsender/AutomaticSceneGeneration/README.md

 2. In the Content Browser area, go to View Options and check "Show Plugin Content".
 3. Go to Project Settings -> Maps and Modes, then set the GameInstance object to `ROSIntgrationGameInstance`.
 Save your settings.
 4. Make sure the Output Log is visible in your display by clicking Window -> Developer Tools -> Output Log (the UE4 plugins make heavy use of logging).
 5. Add a `ROSBridgeParamOverride` actor to the level.
 Click on this actor in the World Outline.
-Under the Details display, Sst the ROSVersion to 2, and adjust the `ROSBridgeServerHost` and `ROSBridgeServerPort` according to your setup.
+Under the Details display, Set the `ROSVersion` to 2, and adjust the `ROSBridgeServerHost` and `ROSBridgeServerPort` according to your setup.
 Save the level.
 8. Open a terminal in your Ubuntu computer and launch the rosbridge TCP node
    ```
    ros2 launch rosbridge_server rosbridge_tcp_launch.xml bson_only_mode:=True